 Family and friends – do you see someone you recognize?

-Posted in Childhood, Family, Today and tagged 1954 Champs, McClarren, Ted Porterwith no comments yet.
+Posted in Childhood, Grand-Children, Grandma, Today and tagged "Mickey McLaren" -" herself", 1954 Champs, McClarren, Ted Porterwith no comments yet.

 Denny and Tom McClarren are on German St. Vincent Parochial School Team of “Champs!”
 Ron Holtman is the Team Manager and a man who knows how to work with boys to bring out their best qualities both off and on the team.Everyone you talk to – gives the “thumbs-up” for an excellent job – done well by Ron!

-Posted in Childhood, Family, Today and tagged McClarrens Ron Holtman, St. Vincent Champswith no comments yet.
+Posted in Childhood, Today and tagged McClarrens Ron Holtman, St. Vincent Champswith no comments yet.

-With all the snow we have had – lots of ice and snow covered ground for the last two weeks –guess that shows up?
+With all the snow we have had – lots of ice and snow covered ground for the last two weeks –guess what shows up?
 The “Sunset Cat” – herself!

 Since we had so much snow and the ground was covered with the thick white stuff – there was no way the birds could get a good meal – so we put out more bird feeders – even on our deck- and you know who comes for a visit to my back door – the “Sunset Cat” and always to my door.
 Well, with the bad weather – the “Sunset Cat” found a safe place to keep warm and find a free meal?
 “I’m guessing” because no one owns a “cat” they own you.
 They show up and you hurry to please them and as long as you please them – they will continue to visit you – since cats like the “royal” treatment they receive from some of their friends.